darchr/gem5art/docs/index.rst

-.. gem5art documentation master file, created by sphinx-quickstart on Mon Oct 28 14:35:02 2019.
+.. gem5art documentation master file

-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+.. todo: Add authors to each file.

+.. todo: Convert this file to markdown and the API files as well

 Zen and the art of gem5 experiments
 ===================================